Smooth classifying spaces: Classifying -numerable principal bundles

 \begin{prop} Let $V$ be a diffeological vector space, and let $G$ be an additive subgroup.
 Assume that the principal bundle $V \to V/G$ is $D$-numerable.
 Then $BG$ is smoothly homotopy equivalent to $V/G$.
 In particular, $B V$ is smoothly contractible and $B \Z^n$ is smoothly homotopy equivalent to $T^n = (S^1)^n$. \end{prop}

 \begin{proof} By the universality of $EG \to BG$ (Theorem~\ref{thm:classify-principal}), we get a $G$-equivariant smooth map $f:V \to EG$.
 On the other hand, we can define $g:EG \to V$ by sending $[t_i,g_i]$ to $\sum_i t_i g_i$.
-It is straightforward to see that $g$ is well-defined, smooth, and $G$-equivariant.
+It is not hard to show that $g$ is well-defined, smooth, and $G$-equivariant.
 By Proposition~\ref{prop:EG-subterminal}, we know that $f \circ g$ is $G$-equivariantly smoothly homotopic to $1_{EG}$.
 Since every $G$-equivariant smooth map $h:V \to V$ is $G$-equivariantly smoothly homotopic to $1_V$ via the affine homotopy $F(v,t) := t h(v) + (1-t) v$, we know that $g \circ f$ is $G$-equivariantly smoothly homotopic to $1_V$.
 Therefore, $EG$ is $G$-equivariantly smoothly homotopy equivalent to $V$.
 It follows that $BG$ is smoothly homotopy equivalent to $V/G$.

 Taking $G = V$, we have that $V \to V/G = *$ is a $D$-numerable principal $V$-bundle and so $B V$ is smoothly homotopy equivalent to a point.
 To see that $B \Z^n$ is smoothly homotopy equivalent to $T^n$, take $V = \R^n$ and observe that we have a $D$-numerable principal $\Z^n$-bundle $\R^n \to \R^n/\Z^n \cong T^n$. \end{proof}